The Bead Shop

-Students in this new GlassRoots collaborative program are attending an intensive 8-week course in various crafts at the Penland School of Crafts in Penland, NC, with a focus in clay, textiles, glass and other crafts,as part of this overall 12-week college-bound program.
+Students in this GlassRoots collaborative program attend an intensive 8-week course in various crafts at the Penland School of Crafts in Penland, NC, with a focus in clay, textiles, glass and other crafts,as part of this overall 13-week college-bound program.

-By the numbers: For each of the next three years, 6 students per year will complete the course, and enroll at Essex County College or Rutgers University with 9 college credits.
+By the numbers: Each year, 6 students per year complete the course, and enroll at a local college or University with 9 college credits.
 Ten students have enrolled in college; one graduated in May.

 The Glass Volcano Experience

 So many students see science as boring or mystifying.
 GlassRoots makes the subject come alive by supporting an exciting program that explores the science of volcanoes using fire and molten glass.
 The curriculum, designed by GlassRoots and Rutgers Earth Science professor, Dr. Alec Gates, gives hundreds of Newark school children a hands-on understanding of volcanos.

 By the numbers:

 Long Term Mosaic Residency -- Philip's Academy Charter School, Newark

 GlassRoots’ offers long term Mosaic residencies to teach kids “life skills” like team building, problem solving and communication through the collaborating on a group mosaic.
 In the case of Philip’s Academy Charter School in Newark, the graduating 8th graders created a “legacy” mosaic that each future 8th grade class will add to.